SatwikRaoB/AI-NPC-Interactions-with-LLMs/README.md

 This project explores AI-driven Non-Player Character (NPC) interactions using Large Language Models (LLMs) to create structured, context-aware, and evolving dialogues.
 The goal is to simulate conversational intelligence, memory retention, and reasoning through dynamic, personality-driven agents.

+**LLM's Used:** LLaMA 3.2 3B Instruct(locally run via llama.cpp), GPT-4o-mini (via Chatgpt playground, API is required).
+You can also update the code and use Google AI Studio API key (its free) instead of OpenAI API key.
+But you need to update the code in order to run it.
 ---
 <br />